keithmburu/courses/2020-compling/hw/hw3_text_classification.md

 MNIST images are grayscale, consisting of 28 x 28 = 784 pixel values in  [0,255], representing the shade of a given pixel.
 We can normalize  these values to the range [0,1] by dividing the values by 255 if we  like, which will increase performance.

 ![mnist image](https://camo.githubusercontent.com/2d86395e8cb5f606d03cf4848d1a754b6c346668/68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f636f6d6d6f6e732f322f32372f4d6e6973744578616d706c65732e706e67)

-MNIST images are grayscale, consisting of 28 x 28 = 784 pixel values  in [0,255], representing the shade of a given pixel.
-We can normalize  these values to the range [0,1] by dividing the values by 255 if we  like.
-(This is left up to you to try).

 Let's flatten them to a 1D vector of length 784.